-Your child is entering an exciting but challenging stage.
-These years mark the start of puberty and middle school, bringing more responsibilities and self-discovery.
+Your child is starting an exciting and sometimes difficult time.
+These years are the beginning of puberty and middle school, which means new responsibilities and learning more about themselves.

 Rapid growth may make them a bit clumsy.
 Sports and exercise help improve coordination and confidence.